fish-shell/fish-shell/doc_src/terminal-compatibility.rst

        and the second parameter is the column number.
        Both start at 1.

-       This is required for terminals that either
+       This is used inside terminals that either

        - implement the OSC 133 :ref:`click_events <term-compat-osc-133>` feature.
        - advertise the :ref:`indn <term-compat-indn>` capability via :ref:`XTGETTCAP <term-compat-xtgettcap>`